Contributed by Michelle Laurey

 - Qualitative outcomes.
 You should include precise and comparable stats and amounts that help you measure the success of achieved outcomes.

-- When you set a deadline, it creates a sense of urgency and gives you a time-specific metric to measure goal achievement.
+- A deadline.
+When you set a deadline, it creates a sense of urgency and gives you a time-specific metric to measure goal achievement.

 After you’ve established clear goals, you have a steady foundation for your custom training program.